Top Tips for Driving to the Alps

 Essential items for driving in France

-• Check your credit/debit cards will work abroad as petrol stations can be card only.
+- Check your credit/debit cards will work abroad as fuel stations can be card only.

 It is compulsory to display a GB sticker, and carry an EU standard warning triangle and a high visibility jacket (accessible from inside the vehicle) for each person in the car.